What languages are spoken at the women/trans clinic?

 When should I call the clinic if I need to speak to a real live human being?

-To speak to a staff person, please call during the women/trans clinic hours.
+To speak to a staff person, please call during clinic hours.
 If you call at other times you will hear a recorded message.
 If you get a recorded message during open hours, it unfortunately means we are too busy to answer the phone.
 While we try our best to answer every call right away, our walk-in clients are always our first priority.
 Please call again in a few minutes.

 I want to make an appointment but your phone has been busy for ages—can I make an appointment over the internet instead?

 Sorry, we are unable to take appointments via the internet.
-Please try calling in the later portions of the women/trans clinic hours as our phone lines tend to be quieter by then.
+Please try calling in the later portions of the clinic hours as our phone lines tend to be quieter by then.

 Are my test results sent to my regular doctor?